wombathead/wombathead.github.io/about.md

 navOrder: 2
 ---

-I am a second-year Ph.D. student in Computer Science at King's College London, where I am part of the [Distributed Artificial Intelligence][DAI] research group.
+I am a second-year Ph.D. student in Computer Science at King's College London under the supervision of [Carmine Ventre][carmine] and [Bart de Keizjer][bart] where I am part of the [Distributed Artificial Intelligence][DAI] research group.
 My research interests are in algorithmic game theory and mechanism design, complexity theory, and other areas of theoretical computer science.
 I